-At home or at the office, Kyrgies slippers have you covered every season of the year.
-These super hygge wool slippers are slow made with centuries-old heritage techniques by the best wool felters in the world — women artisans in Bishkek, Kyrgyzstan.
-All of the artisans are paid a living wage in their women-run factory.
-Each pair of Kyrgies is constructed from wet felted wool that keeps your feet the perfect temperature year-round, is odor resistant, breathable and exceptionally durable.
+Kyrgies slippers have you covered every season of the year.
+Made using centuries-old heritage techniques by the best wool felters in the world, women artisans in Bishkek, Kyrgyzstan handcraft each pair of slow-made, sustainable slippers.
+All artisans receive a living wage in their women-run factory.
+Constructed from wet felted wool, each pair keeps your feet at he perfect temperature, is odor resistant, breathable, and durable.
 The sheep who provide the wool live in open pastures from spring to autumn and move to the yards of Kyrgyz villagers during the winter months.
-Raw wool is sheered from the sheep and brought to the Kyrgies factory, where it is cleaned, combed, dyed (with food coloring) and weighed for each individual pair of Kyrgies.
-The wool is then pressed together using the centuries-old technique with only water and natural soap and then rolled by hand into forms drying into a firm but pliable shape.
+Raw wool is sheered, cleaned, combed, dyed, and weighed for each pair of Kyrgies.
+Pressed together using the centuries-old technique with only water and natural soap, artisans roll the wool by hand.
+The wool dries into a firm but pliable shape.
 The entire process takes six weeks from raw wool to shoe.
-Kyrgies uses all-natural, vegetable-tanned leather that is tanned without chrome or chromium in their leather-soled shoes.
+Kyrgies use all-natural, vegetable-tanned leather tanned without chrome or chromium in their leather-soled shoes.